 Metric 5: Energy Efficiency.
 In addition to quantifying the accuracy of command execution, energy efficiency of command execution is an important performance metric for real-world humanoid viability.
 More efficient gaits directly extend operational runtime by conserving battery power.
 Additionally, a more efficient gait reduces mechanical wear from torque and impacts, prolonging hardware lifespan.
-The energy usage of a gait over a duration Δ can be approximated by computing the work done by the actuators: $W = \int_0^{\Delta} \boldsymbol{\tau}t \cdot$ $\boldsymbol{\omega}t dt$, where $\boldsymbol{\tau}t$ represents the motor torques at time t with the motor angular velocities ω_t .
-This metric ignores motor losses, particularly significant when standing, so we omit standing measurements.
-In our experiments we estimate the work done over a time interval by using the robot's estimated torques, rather than the actual torques, due to the lack of a torque sensor and current draw information.
-As a metric we report the estimated average energy usage per meter traveled to normalize for different travel distances.
+The energy usage of a gait over a duration Δ is given by: $E = \int_0^{\Delta} \tau_t \cdot \omega_t dt$, where τ_t represents the motor torques at time t with the motor angular velocities ω_t .
+In our experiments we estimate the energy usage over a time interval by using the robots estimated torques, rather than the actual torques, due to the lack of a torque sensor and current draw information.
+As a metric we report the average energy usage per meter traveled to normalize for different travel distances.